 The Middle East has been plunged into further crisis yet again.
 Having waited to respond until after a series of Israeli provocations – including recent Israeli incursions into Lebanon, the killing of Lebanese Hezbollah leader Hassan Nasrallah alongside a high-ranking Iranian general, and the assassination of Hamas’s political leader Ismail Haniyeh in Tehran – Iran has now attacked Israel directly for the second time.
 On Oct.
 1, Iran lobbed a barrage of ballistic missiles into Israel, apparently targeting the Mossad headquarters in a densely populated Tel Aviv suburb and Israeli air bases in the Negev Desert.
 Israel is now embroiled in conflict on four fronts: Hamas in Gaza, Hezbollah in Lebanon, the Houthis in Yemen, and Iran (whether directly or in Syria and Iraq).

-Iran’s rationale for attacking Israel seems clear: reset deterrence and restore the credibility of the “axis of resistance,” Iran’s network of proxy groups spanning Lebanon, Gaza, Syria, Iraq, and Yemen in countering Israel and the United States in the region.
+Iran’s rationale for attacking Israel seems clear: reestablish deterrence and restore the credibility of the “axis of resistance,” Iran’s network of proxy groups spanning Lebanon, Gaza, Syria, Iraq, and Yemen in countering Israel and the United States in the region.
 Iranian leaders reportedly perceived that their prior restraint in responding to Israel had been perceived as weakness.
 The cost of inaction, in other words, was simply too high.

 It remains to be seen what price Iran will pay for this latest armed reprisal.
 But nearly a year after the fateful October 7th attack, one thing is clear – the risk that the war in Gaza will engulf the region is higher than it has ever been.
 And few diplomatic levers remain to stop the spiral of violence.